For a PDF version of this, see ERA_Constition as of February 2025

 - 6.2 No Committee member shall be an active officer engaged in the affairs of any political party, other than Runnymede Independent Residents’ Group.

-- 6.3 A quorum of the Committee shall be seven Committee members, and decisions made by the Committee shall be by simple majority of those present.
+- 6.3 A quorum of the Committee shall be five Committee members, and decisions made by the Committee shall be by simple majority of those present.

 - 6.4 Committee members can be voted off if they have not attended three consecutive meetings without good reason or have not submitted their apologies.